Xrizoo/jdbcexp/README.md

 # jdbcexp
 Unload or export data from DB throught command line and JDBC connection.

-v3.2: Allow add exports to a single output file (parameter -a)
+v3.2: Allow add multiple exports to a single output file (parameter -a)

 v3.1: Some minor fixes